-We have audited the accompanying financial statements of the Wyoming County Business Center, Inc. (the Center), a business-type activity, which collectively comprise the statements of net position as of December 31, 2018 and 2017, and the related statements of revenues, expenditures, and charges in net position and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Wyoming County Business Center, Inc. (the Center), as of and for the years ending December 31, 2019 and 2018, and the related notes to the financial statements which collectively comprise the Center's basic financial statements as listed in the table of contents.